tinkercademy/swift-slides/codingclub/b/list.md

 ## Making our DetailView better

-- Lets add in a title to the `DetailView` to let people know what they are looking at.
+- Let’s add in a title to the `DetailView` to let people know what they are looking at.
-- Lets also add in sections so that the name and description are separated.
+- Let’s also add in sections so that the name and description are separated.

 ```swift[6-13]
 struct DetailView: View {